jonkpirateboy/Snap/README.md

 Restart your Pi and press watch the lights.

+### Settings in a web UI

+If you want to have a simple web UI for the settings run this command:

+`crontab -e`

+Answer `1`

+Add this to the file:

+`@reboot /bin/sleep 10; /usr/bin/python3 /home/snap/snap-settings-web-ui.py`

+And also:

+`sudo visudo`

+And then add this at the end of the file:

+`pi ALL=(ALL) NOPASSWD: /sbin/reboot`

+After that you can browse to http://YOUR-HOST:5000 and make the settings.

 ## Learn and experiment

 If you want to change your script [Tibber has an excellent playground here](https://developer.tibber.com/explorer).